Cheat Sheet #day47 - cp

 Copy a file:

-Copy and rename a file:
+cp source_file /destination/directory/Copy and rename a file:

-cp -i source_file /destination/directory/
+cp -i source_file /destination/directory/Force copy:

-cp -f source_file /destination/directory/
+cp -f source_file /destination/directory/Verbose mode:

-cp -v source_file /destination/directory/
+cp -v source_file /destination/directory/Recursive copy:

-cp -r source_directory /destination/directory/
+cp -r source_directory /destination/directory/Preserve file attributes:

-cp -p source_file /destination/directory/
+cp -p source_file /destination/directory/Update only if newer:

-cp -u source_file /destination/directory/
+cp -u source_file /destination/directory/Create hard link:

-cp -l source_file /destination/directory/
+cp -l source_file /destination/directory/Create symbolic link:

 cp -s source_file /destination/directory/

-effectively, from basic file copies to more advanced file management tasks.
+This cheatsheet covers the essential commands and options for using cp effectively, from basic file copies to more advanced file management tasks.
 Adjust the commands according to your specific requirements and environment.